openrundev/docs/content/docs/Applications/Overview.md

 By default, apps are created with the no authentication type. `system` auth uses `admin` as the username.
 The password is displayed on the screen during the initial setup of the OpenRun server config.

 To change app auth type, add `--auth system` to the `app create` command.
-After an app is created, the auth type can be changed by running `app update auth system /myapp`.
+After an app is created, the auth type can be changed by running `app update auth --promote system /myapp`.
 OAuth based authentication is also supported, see [authentication]({{< ref "docs/configuration/authentication" >}}) for details.

 {{<callout type="warning" >}}
 Changes done to the app settings using the `app settings` command are **NOT** staged or versioned, they apply immediately to the stage/prod/preview apps.